wowowo-wo/blip_sd_telephonegame/README.md

 ---

-"The division bell" example produces an unexpected result.
+"The Division Bell" example produces an unexpected result.
 When people view the cover of this album, the most striking element is the split-faced object.

 The abstract face is immediately replaced by a realistic human figure.
 The theme of "pairing" continues for a while, but eventually shifts to three figures, and then to a single individual.